 "2.40.
 "Displacement system" means a device by which the seat or one of its parts can be displaced and/or rotated, without a fixed intermediate position, to permit easy access of occupants to and from the space behind the seat concerned"

-Insert new paragraph 5.2.1.5., to read:

-["5.2.1.5.
-Where the "R" point of the lowest seat is more than 700 mm from ground level when the vehicle is in the condition corresponding to the reference mass defined in paragraph 2.10. of this Regulation, the requirements of paragraphs 5.2.1.1. to 5.2.1.4. are deemed to be met and the side-impact dummy does not have to be instrumented for the test."]

 Paragraph 5.3.3.1., amend to read:

 "5.3.3.1. open at least one door if there is one, per row of seats. and Wwhere there is no such door, to move the seats or tilt their backrests as necessary it shall be possible to allow the evacuation of all the occupants by activating the displacement system of seats, if necessary.
 In case no displacement system is available for the evacuation of a rear seated occupant, it shall be shown that a 50th percentile manikin can be evacuated without the use of any devices to support its weight and any other tools.

-For vehicles of category N1 this evacuation may be done via an emergency window, if this window can be easily opened, if necessary with tools provided by the manufacturer.

-These tools shall be visible and located in close proximity to that emergency window
+For vehicles of category N1 this evacuation may be done via an emergency window if this window can be easily opened, but if tools are necessary, (e.g. for breaking the window) these tools shall then be provided by the manufacturer and shall be visible and located in close proximity to that emergency window.

 This shall be assessed for all configurations or worst-case configuration for number of doors on each side of the vehicle and for both left-hand drive and right-hand drive vehicles, when applicable."